 I completed my Montessori training in 2004 and interned for a year at Bellevue Montessori School and taught science for two years.
 I then worked as a head teacher at Marymoor Montessori before accepting a head teaching position at Bellevue Montessori School where I am now in my eighth year as a head teacher.
 I hold a Master of Science in Child Development from Madras University.
 Teaching children is a joyful, rewarding and humbling experience.
 I am really lucky that I have found what I truly love.
 In addition to teaching, I enjoy gardening, reading, watching movies and cooking.

-Brad Meyer Room 2 Head Teacher
+Renuka Hallikeri Room 2 Head Teacher

-Mona Srikanth Room 3 Head Teacher
+Jennifer Giambrone Room 3 Head Teacher

 Amy Swanson Room 4 Head Teacher

 In 1997 I began work working at Bellevue Montessori School.
 I graduated from Western Washington University where I majored in English literature and minored in child psychology.
 I later received my Montessori certification while interning at Bellevue Montessori School.
 My life away from school consists of my wonderful husband and our two beautiful daughters.
 When I'm not teaching your children, I am busy at home being a mom: cleaning, making dinner, helping with homework and enjoying my family.
 I have also discovered hot yoga to relax and loving running and taking walks.

 I was born, raised and educated in the Seattle area.
 After graduating from the University of Washington I completed my Montessori certification and internship in 2009 and accepted a head teaching position at Bellevue Montessori School.
 I look forward to coming to work every day.
 I enjoy shopping, spending time with friends and family, and am thankful for everything I have.